3 Common RFP Myths Debunked!

 - Important submission information

-Because all of this information is widely available to the public, any vendor choosing to submit a proposal shares the same information as their competition.
+Because all of this information is widely available to the public, any vendor choosing to submit a proposal shares the same knowledge as their competition.
 Following, the procurement team must abide by the evaluation criteria set forth in the RFP to award a vendor.
-So, as a vendor vying for a contract, you can identify each area that your bid will be evaluated on.
+So, as a vendor vying for a contract, you can identify each area of assessment for your bid.
 Use this to your advantage when strategizing your response.

 You might have come across an RFP that appears to have been influenced by a particular vendor.
-This is likely because a Request for Information (RFI) was previously published where that entity was seeking information from vendors regarding a potential project.
-In this case, the RFI was also posted publicly and the entity received informative responses from your competitors.
+This is likely because a Request for Information (RFI) was previously published in which that entity was seeking information from vendors regarding a potential project.
+In this case, the RFI was also public and the entity received informative responses from your competitors.
 The entity then determined what solution would best align with their project and followed up by creating an RFP to post for solicitations.

-It is finally important to note that these laws do differ for the private sector.
+It’s finally important to note that these laws do differ for the private sector.
 For one, this sector sets its own internal procurement rules by company policies.
 Therefore, private companies are not regulated by governments to post any RFP publicly or any information regarding their project.
-Furthermore, private companies can favor a particular vendor and do not need to level the playing field.
+Furthermore, private companies can favor a particular vendor and don’t need to level the playing field.
 By knowing your competitors and understanding your potential client, your business will be able to make the best strategic decisions to win that bid.

 Do you have questions?
 The Bid Lab can help!

-We understand there is a lot to learn about RFPs.
+We understand there’s a lot to learn about RFPs.
 We also understand the difficulty of finding reliable information online when it comes to responding to RFPs.
-That is where we come in!
+That’s where we come in!
 The Bid Lab helps clients sift through the muck of RFP myths to help you make decisions confidently.
-We’ve helped hundreds of clients find, write, and respond to bids in an array of different industries.
-We never suggest agreeing to a contract that you do not 100% understand.
-We are undoubtedly sure you agree!
-Undeniably, our goal is to make sure you are confident in submitting the most competitive response.
+We’ve helped hundreds of clients find, write and respond to bids in an array of different industries.
+We never suggest agreeing to a contract that you don’t 100% understand.
+We’re undoubtedly sure you agree!
+Undeniably, our goal is to make sure you’re confident in submitting the most competitive response.
 So, contact us today at 1-844-4BIDLAB and speak with one of our Bid Experts.

 Our Learning Center is filled with other great RFP content.
 Check it out!